- What is QA Engineering?

 QA Engineer Salary

 The average base salary for a QA Engineer in India is ₹385,530 per annum.
-The average salary range can go from the minimum of ₹238k per annum to the maximum of ₹1 Million per annum.
-The table below gives you a detailed perspective of salary for a QA Engineer as per the Experience.
+The average salary range can go from a minimum of ₹238k per annum to a maximum of ₹1 Million per annum.
+The table below gives you a detailed perspective of the salary for a QA Engineer as per the Experience.